holgafx/fxcm/README.md

 1. Quick start guide in python at [here](https://github.com/fxcm/RestAPI/blob/master/Rest_quick_start_guide_python.docx)
 2. Quick start guide in Node.js at [here](https://github.com/fxcm/RestAPI/blob/master/Rest_quick_start_guide_nodejs.docx)
 3. Quick start guide in Java at [here](https://github.com/fxcm/RestAPI/blob/master/FXCM%20JAVA%20REST%20API%20QuickStart.pdf)
+4. C# sample code at [here](https://apiwiki.fxcorporate.com/api/RestAPI/RestAPI_CSharp_sample_code.zip)
-4. A persistent access token.
+5. A persistent access token.
 You can generate one from the <a href="https://tradingstation.fxcm.com/">Trading Station web</a>.
 Click on User Account > Token Management on the upper right hand of the website.
 For Live account, please send your username to api@fxcm.com, we will need to enable Rest API access.
 For demo account, Rest API access was enabled by default.
-5. Download Rest API word documents at <a href="https://apiwiki.fxcorporate.com/api/RestAPI/Socket%20REST%20API%20Specs.pdf">here</a>
+6. Download Rest API word documents at <a href="https://apiwiki.fxcorporate.com/api/RestAPI/Socket%20REST%20API%20Specs.pdf">here</a>
-6. Start coding.
+7. Start coding.
 You will need to reference the <a href="https://socket.io/docs/client-api/">socket.io library</a> in your code.
    a.
 Using Javascript, click <a href="https://www.npmjs.com/package/socket.io">here</a>
    b.
 Using Python, click <a href="https://pypi.python.org/pypi/socketIO-client">here</a>